Last updated on 31 January 2022

 That’s how I noticed my website was sending people’s data to third-parties through tracking scripts and cookies.
 From the default Jetpack share buttons to the Yoast SEO Google Analytics plugin, my favorite website features were spying on my visitors!

-I’m sorry about that.
+Sorry about all these trackers!
 I apologize, and it ends now.

 How can we make WordPress respect people’s privacy?